From five hundred years of historical heartbreak to 75 glorious minutes of 21st-century lady power

 Jane Seymour will be reprised by Loren Hunter whose most recent roles include Liza Minelli in The Boy from Oz (The Production Company), Evelyn May Murphy in Evie May (Hayes Theatre), and Jean in the Australian premiere of American Psycho (Hayes Theatre).

 Anne of Cleves will be portrayed by Kiana Daniele, who made her professional debut in The Production Company’s Boy From Oz in 2018.
 In 2019, she took on the role of Baby in Immersive Cinema’s Dirty Dancing experience and also performed a guest role in Secret Bridesmaids Business.

-Chelsea Howard will step into the role of Katherine Howard.
+Chelsea Dawson will step into the role of Katherine Howard.
 In 2020, she made her professional debut in GFO’s production of Shrek The Musical.
 Recently graduating from the Queensland Conservatorium Griffith University, she has had the opportunity to appear in productions such as Les Misérables, The Drowsy Chaperone and Elegies: A Song Cycle.